Examples of feudalism: Russia

 In contrast to Western Europe where feudalism created a strong central power, it took a strong central power to develop feudalism in Russia.
 A lack of true central power weakened the Russian principalities.
-The Russians developed its system of land/lord/worker, loosely called feudalism, after it had created a strong central power.
+In addition, there were few landlords and a lack of political or judicial institutions that could bind peasants to the land.
+The Russians developed its system of land/lord/worker, loosely called feudalism, after it had created a strong central power in the 15th century.
 Lacking a feudal system of vassal loyalty made it impossible for any prince, early on, to gain enough influence and power to project a strong force against any invaders.

 In contrast to other European forms of serfdom and feudalism there was a lack of vassalage and loyalty to the lord whose land the serfs worked.
 It took a much longer period for feudalism to develop but when it did it took on a much harsher form than elsewhere in Europe.
 Serfs had no rights whatsoever; they could be traded like livestock by their lords.
 They had no ownership of anything, including their own families, all of which belonged to their lord.

 Another major difference was the lack of independent principalities; this was due to the lack of vassalage.
 Separate lords did not command their troops to protect their lands.